ISISComputingGroup/lewis-ess/docs/developer_guide/contributing.rst

-Device interfaces are implemented by sub-classing an appropriate pre-written communication adapter base class from the framework's ``adapters``-package and overriding a few members.
-In this case this adapter is called ``StreamAdapter``.
-The first step is to specify the available commands in terms of a collection of ``Cmd``-objects.
+Device interfaces are implemented by sub-classing an appropriate pre-written communication adapter base class from the framework's :mod:`plankton.adapters`-package and overriding a few members.
+In this case this adapter is called :class:`~plankton.adapters.stream.StreamAdapter`.
+The first step is to specify the available commands in terms of a collection of :class:`~plankton.adapters.stream.Cmd`-objects.
 These objects effectively bind commands specified in terms of regular expressions to a the adapter's methods.
 According to the specifications above, the commands are defined like this:

 .. code:: python